Lukas Franks PI

 “Who?”

 I figured I’d play ball.
-Shorty seemed like an okay guy.
-Besides, I needed to build up contacts, and hell, you never know.
+DS Dahl seemed like an okay guy.
+Besides, I needed to build up contacts in the cop community.
 Still, I couldn’t tell him about Ritter.
 Drax wanted the cops out of it.
-But George was another matter.
-I flashed the image of the dude in shades and a goatee.
+But the guy who met Luna was another matter.
+I flashed the image of the dude “G” in shades and a goatee.

 “Why do you ask?’